 Your brand new reader leaves a long and heartfelt comment on your post.
 You take the time to sit down and give them a thoughtful reply.
 But it is all for naught unless they get notified that you have replied to their comment.
 How often are they going to come back to the same post just to see if you’ve replied?

 WordPress Plugin Recommendation: Comment Mail is my favorite for this.
 It allows you to follow all the anti spam laws by giving your commenter the choice to subscribe to replies, giving you the ability to require double opt-in (subscription confirmation), and providing a one click unsubscribe link in the comment notification emails.
 But the most important thing about Comment Mail is that it allows your reader to find out you replied so that you can continue the conversation.

 Not every question is one your reader will want to ask in the public comment box where Google and the rest of the world can read it.
 You can publish your email address but that’s a good way to get on every spam list ever made.
 The best solution is to use a contact form that delivers messages right to your email inbox while still protecting your email address from spam bots.

 WordPress Plugin Recommendation: if you are already using Jetpack, they offer a simple contact form that works well.
 Ninja Forms is one of the best stand alone contact form plugins.
-Caldera Forms and Formidable Forms are other free contact form options.
+WP Forms and Formidable Forms are other free contact form options.
 Be sure to test your own contact form using another email address so you know you’ll get your messages!
-(If not, you may need the Postman SMTP Mailer plugin.)
+(If not, you may need the WP Mail SMTP plugin.)